EE445S Real-Time Digital Signal Processing Laboratory - Textbooks

 Required Books

-The textbook for the lecture component of the course is The above book is a sequel to the 2004 book Telecommunication Breakdown by C. Rick Johnson, Jr., and William A. Sethares, which we used as the required textbook from spring 2003 to spring 2008.
+The Software Receiver Design book is a sequel to the 2004 book Telecommunication Breakdown by C. Rick Johnson, Jr., and William A. Sethares, which we used as the required textbook from spring 2003 to spring 2008.
 Telecommunication Breakdown is unfortunately out of print.
 (Errata.)

 Supplemental Books